ric2b/Vivaldi-browser/chromium/device/vr/public/mojom/README.md

 the browser process.
 The ones that cannot live in the browser, are hosted in a service.

+# Supported Session types

+## Magic-window:
+Magic window sessions are requested by sites that request poses, but render through the normal Chrome compositor pipeline.
+It serves as a basic mode that requires only some way to get orientation poses.

+## Immersive:
+Immersive sessions are where the site wishes to request poses, then render content back to a display other than chrome.
+The common case for this is Head Mounted Displays (HMD), like Vive, Oculus, or Daydream.

+## Environment Integration
+This type of session allows for environment integration by providing functions that allow the site to query the environment, such as HitTest.
+A Environment Integration session may also supply data in addition to the pose, such as a camera frame.

 # Renderer <-> Browser interfaces (defined in vr_service.mojom)
 VRService - lives in the browser process, corresponds to a single frame.
 Root object to obtain other XR objects.

-VRDisplayHost - lives in the browser process.
-Allows a client to start a session (either immersive/exclusive/presenting or magic window).
+XRDevice - lives in the browser process, implemented as XRDeviceImpl.
+Allows a client to start a session (either immersive/exclusive/presenting or non-immersive).

 VRServiceClient - lives in the renderer process.
 Is notified when VRDisplays are connected.